Never miss an amazing deal ever again. Receive our weekly newsletter with the latest offers and deals directly to your inbox – subscribe now.

 With the Chase Amazon.ca card’s future finalized, it does make us wonder when the same announcement will come down the pipeline regarding the Chase Marriott.
 And it also leaves many people wondering where they should look for a replacement card.

-Two potential alternatives?
+Three potential alternatives?